/*

 /**

-* Sets the IIOMetadataController
+* Sets the IIOMetadataController to be used

 * to provide settings for this IIOMetadata

-* object when the activateController
+* object when the activateController method

 * is called, overriding any default controller.
 If the

-, no controller will be
+* argument is null, no controller will be

 * used, including any default.
 To restore the default, use

-* setController(getDefaultController())
+* setController(getDefaultController()).

 *